 The Legislature took the additional step of authorizing seven Twin Cities metropolitan area counties to adopt hazardous waste ordinances and regulate hazardous waste generators and facilities within their separate jurisdictions.
 EPA monitors Minnesota’s program by annually auditing files and conducting a handful of random inspections.

 In the 1980s MPCA took seriously its obligations to regulate hazardous waste.
-For a time, a cadre of 15 MPCA staff was dedicated to conducting inspections across the state.
+For a time – in the early years of the RCRA regulatory program – a cadre of 15 MPCA staff was dedicated to conducting inspections across the state.
 When noncompliance was detected, MPCA often brought enforcement actions.
 Another group of 10 MPCA staff were involved with the permitting of over 40 facilities in the State that accepted hazardous waste for treatment, storage or disposal.
 A portion of Minnesota’s hazardous waste was shipped to other facilities in other states.

 When concerns about illegal waste handling were raised by the Minnesota Attorney General’s Office in the late 1980s, the Legislature toughened criminal sanctions for environmental violations including felony level violations for unpermitted disposal of hazardous waste and a related knowing endangerment charge. https://www.revisor.mn.gov/statutes/?id=609.671